FM broadcast band: Japanese bandplan

-The FM band in Japan is 76–95 MHz (previously 76–90).
-The 90–108 MHz section was used for analog VHF TV Channels 1, 2, and 3 (each NTSC television channel is 6 MHz wide).
-The narrowness of the Japanese band (19 MHz compared to slightly more than 20 MHz for the CCIR band) limits the number of FM stations that can be accommodated on the dial with the result that many commercial radio stations are forced to use AM.
+The FM band in Japan is 76–95 MHz, extended from 76–90 MHz following the analog shutdown on July 24, 2011, with the 90–108 MHz section formerly used for analog VHF TV Channels 1, 2, and 3 (each NTSC television channel was 6 MHz wide).
+Prior to the band extension, the narrowness of the Japanese band (14 MHz compared to slightly more than 20 MHz for the CCIR band) limited the number of FM stations that could be accommodated on the dial with the result that many commercial radio stations were forced to use AM.

+In late 2013, the Ministry of Internal Affairs and Communications published a report proposing the expansion of the FM band to 95 MHz; at the time, the Japanese FM band was from 76-90 MHz.
+Many stations that had been previously only available on the AM band were issued preliminary licenses to broadcast from 90-95 MHz.
+The first station to go on air in the expanded band was Nankai Broadcasting, which began test broadcasts on 91.7 FM on November 3, 2014.

 Many Japanese radios are capable of receiving both the Japanese FM band and the CCIR FM band, so that the same model can be sold within Japan or exported.
 The radio may cover 76 to 108 MHz, the frequency coverage may be selectable by the user, or during assembly the radio may be set to operate on one band by means of a specially placed diode or other internal component.

 Conventional analog-tuned (dial & pointer) radios were formerly marked with "TV Sound" in the 76–88 section.
 If these radios were sold in the US, for example, the 76–88 section would be marked TV sound for VHF channels 5 and 6 (as two 6 MHz-wide NTSC TV channels), with the 88–108 section band as normal FM.
-The compatibility of "TV sound" with conventional FM radio ended with the U.S. digital TV transition in 2009, with the exception of the limited number of low-power stations on channel 6 that still use analog; these low-power stations will switch to digital in 2021.
+The compatibility of "TV sound" with conventional FM radio ended with the U.S. digital TV transition in 2009, with the exception of the limited number of low-power stations on channel 6 that still use analog.

-Second-hand automobiles imported from Japan contain a radio designed for the Japanese FM band, and importers often fit a "converter" to down-convert the 87.5 to 107.9 MHz band to the frequencies that the radio can accept.
-In addition to showing an incorrect frequency, there are two other disadvantages that can result in undesired performance; the converter cannot down-convert in full the regular international FM band (up to 20.5 MHz wide) to the only 14 MHz-wide Japanese band (unless the converter incorporates two user-switchable down-convert modes), and the car's antenna may perform poorly on the higher FM band.
-Some converters simply down-convert the FM band by 12 MHz, leading to logical frequencies (e.g. 78.9 for 90.9, 82.3 for 94.3, etc.), but leaving off the 102–108 MHz band.
-Also, RDS is not used in Japan, whereas most modern car radios available in Europe have this system.
-Also, the converter may not allow pass-through of the MW band, which is used for AM broadcasting.
-A better solution is to replace the radio and antenna with ones designed for the country where the car will be used.
+Second-hand automobiles imported from Japan contain a radio designed for the Japanese FM band, and importers often fit a "converter" to down-convert the 87.5-108.0 MHz band to the frequencies that the radio can accept.
+In addition to showing an incorrect frequency, there are two other disadvantages that can result in undesired performance; the converter cannot down-convert in full the regular international FM band (up to 20.5 MHz wide) to the only 14 MHz wide Japanese band (unless the converter incorporates two user-switchable down-convert modes), and the original antenna may perform poorly on the higher FM band.
+Another problem is that RDS is not used in Japan, whereas most modern car radios available in Europe use this system, and the converter may not allow pass-through of the MW band.